HandBrake/HandBrake-docs/source/docs/en/latest/technical/filters-summary.markdown

 Deinterlace removes comb artifacts from the picture.
 Yadif is a popular and fast deinterlacer.
+Bwdif is a motion adaptive deinterlacing based on yadif with the use of w3fdif and cubic interpolation algorithms.
 Decomb switches between multiple interpolation algorithms for speed and quality.

 The following Deinterlace tunes are available: